-Once you pick up the card, you must fill it in with your personal information and the date of use when you will activate it.
-In the tourist points you will be asked to present the card together with your ID, in the subway stations there is a screen that will read the code of this card and on the bus you just have to carry it with you.
+Once you pick up the card, you must fill it in with your personal information and the first day of use or when you plan to activate it.
+In the tourist points you will be asked to present the card together with your ID, in the subway stations there is a screen that will read the code of this card and on the bus, you just have to carry it with you.

-The Roma Pass will be activated the first time you use it (if you arrive in Rome in the afternoon and want to pick it up at the airport, it is not worth using it only for the metro because you will lose hours of use) and remember that in many tourist attractions you will not have to queue at the entrance because you own this card.
+The Roma Pass will be activated the first time you use it (if you arrive in Rome in the afternoon and want to pick it up at the airport, it is not worth using it only for the metro because you will lose hours of use) and remember that in many tourist attractions you will not have to queue at the entrance just by owning the card.

 Ana's Traveller Tip

-If you are visiting the Colosseum, at the entrance there is a queue reserved for the beneficiaries of this card.
+If you are visiting the Colosseum, at the entrance there is a queue reserved for the Roma Pass cardholders.

-7. Organize your trip with the Roma Pass card
+7. Get organized for your trip with the Roma Pass card

-The Roma Pass card will make things much easier for you during your visit to Rome, but apart from that I am going to give you some tips to make the most of it (remember that you only have 48 or 72 hours to make the most of it).
-Before activating your Roma Pass card you should keep in mind:
+The Roma Pass card will make things much easier for you during your visit to Rome, but apart from that, I am going to give you some tips to make the most of it (remember that you only have 48 or 72 hours to make the most of it).

 Opening hours of attractions